isomerpages/mas-moneysense/pages/Understanding Bonds.md

 <p>Typically, you can earn returns through:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Interest income.
-These are the coupon payments you receive as an investor.</p>
+<p>Interest income: These are the coupon payments you receive as an investor</p>
 </li>
 <li>
-<p>Capital gains.
-You can earn capital gains if you sell the bonds at a higher
+<p>Capital gains: You can earn capital gains if you sell the bonds at a higher
-price than the price you bought them at.</p>
+price than the price you bought them at</p>
 </li>
 </ul>
 <p>It is important to note that while the coupon rate is generally fixed